zarmory/uberlogging/README.rst

 * Create a contextvar somewhere in your code
 * Pass this context var to ``uberlogging.configure()``
-* Set contextvar values whenever your like and all subsequent log messages will have its value redenred as part of the ``context`` extra section (the same one where structlog context end into)
+* Set contextvar values whenever your like and all subsequent log messages will have its value rendered as part of the ``contextvar`` extra section

 Here is an example: